 It also stands to reason that as higher quality users wind up on your site, other page metrics will improve, too, including the bounce rate.
 Continuing with the phone repair example, it’s conceivable to think that some amount of users who end up on your website after searching broader keywords like “smartphone repair” would see your company’s location and immediately leave your website.
 That could result in a high bounce rate, which in turn would ding your search engine ranking.
 However, localizing your keywords can counteract and even mitigate this issue, as more of the right people wind up on your website, your bounce rate will decrease.
 As more customers visit your website, referral traffic may also see a boost, particularly if you encourage social sharing of your website’s content.
 With Facebook and other social networks implementing features that make them popular for reviews and recommendations, this kind of referral traffic can also offer a huge boost to your organic search ranking as well as your domain authority.
 The result?
 A better overall page ranking.

 Local SEO is an important part of any business’ online marketing efforts, and its benefits may even go beyond your geographical area.
 Focusing on local keywords is a great way to begin to increase your website’s overall local and global presence by helping to improve metrics that play a vital role in how your website is ranked.
 Though this practice may sound simple in theory, it takes continuous effort and may require strategies that go beyond simple targeting, especially if your keywords are competitive and thus hard to rank for.
-For this reason, it is oftentimes a good idea to consult with a local SEO expert to figure out the best course of action that can help your business rank and ultimately see an increase in sales.
+For this reason, it is oftentimes a good idea to consult with a citation building expert to figure out the best course of action that can help your business rank and ultimately see an increase in sales.